sadatnedusa/alitech_python3/generators/02_generators_example.md

-## Let’s start with beginner-friendly examples and build up to more advanced uses of generators.
+### Start with beginner-friendly examples and build up to more advanced uses of generators.
-## Each example will demonstrate different generator techniques, advancing gradually.
+#### Each example will demonstrate different generator techniques, advancing gradually.

-### Beginner Level
+#### Beginner Level

 1. **Basic Generator Function**
    - This example introduces a simple generator that yields values one by one.